-Secret 1: The Adhesive
+Stencil Secret 1: The Adhesive

 You spray a light layer onto the back of your stencil and then set it in place.
 (If you want your wording centered, be sure to center the stencil.
 Also check that your words are straight.)

 After you remove your stencil, there may be a very light residue left on the surface from the adhesive.
 This is easily wiped away with a baby wipe or damp paper towel.
 (In the picture above, I used painter’s tape in addition to the adhesive spray, but then I figured out it really isn’t needed.)

-Secret 2: The Brush
+Stencil Secret 2: The Paintbrush

 The second secret is all about the brush.
-There are special stencil brushes out there and they work okay but I never had great luck with them.
+There are special stencil brushes out there and they work okay but I’ve never had great luck with them.

-Makeup sponges are the perfect tool for stenciling.
+This might sound strange, but makeup sponges are the perfect tool for stenciling.
 I’m talking about the wedge shaped cosmetic sponges that are super cheap.
 The sponge has a nice smooth texture that gives a great finish.

-Just pour a little of your paint onto a paper plate or a plastic painter’s palatte if you have one.
+Just pour a little of your paint onto a paper plate or a plastic painter’s palette if you have one.
 Lightly dab the sponge into the paint.

 DO NOT rub it back and forth as if you were using a paintbrush.
 This will definitely cause paint to squeeze under the stencil and make a mess.
 Just gently up and down.

-Because you are only adding a very thin layer of paint at a time, there’s a good chance you are going to want to do a few coats to get good coverage, especially if you are painting white paint over wood.
+Because you are only adding a very thin layer of paint at a time, there’s a good chance you are going to want to do a few coats to get good coverage, especially if you are painting with white paint over wood.